2025-2026A Year in Review

-Another busy year for the Newmarket Lions Club!
-Serving the community and providing support for those in need.
+The Newmarket Lions Club continues to serve the community and provide support for those in need.

-The year started with a $10,000 donation to the local Food Pantry.
+The year started with a corn roast at the Farmers Market in support of the Food Pantry.

 In December, the Club’s Santa Fund program continued to support Newmarket families in need with food vouchers to John’s No Frills on Davis Drive-thank you John!